NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 # Get Started with RAPIDS on AWS EMR

 This is a getting started guide for the RAPIDS Accelerator for Apache Spark on AWS EMR.
-At the end of this guide, the user will be able to run a sample Apache Spark application that runs on NVIDIA GPUs on AWS EMR.
+At the end of this guide, the user will be able to run a sample Apache Spark application on NVIDIA GPUs on AWS EMR.

 Different versions of EMR ship with different versions of Spark, RAPIDS Accelerator, cuDF and xgboost4j-spark: